snabbco/snabb/src/doc/documentation-guide.md

 ## Anatomy Of A Module Section

-Every module has its own subsection in the SnabbSwitch manual, and all these sections start off the same way:
+Every module has its own subsection in the Snabb manual, and all these sections start off the same way:

 ```